 Navigating peer review: How to respond to peer reviewer comments – Minor revisions

 This decision also means that from the journal’s perspective one of their editorial board members or the editor will now make a decision about your submission following revisions and that your article will likely not be returned to the peer reviewers.
-Having said this, it’s still hugely important to follow the ‘response to review’ document writing steps we outlined in the blog yesterday and show the editor that you are taking the process seriously.
+Having said this, it’s still hugely important to follow the ‘response to review’ document writing steps and show the editor that you are taking the process seriously.
 Address all minor comments comprehensively and try, if possible, to make all the changes to your paper that you are being asked to make.

 - Can you compromise?